 You have a couple options when it comes to posting a job opportunity.
 Your first option is uploading a direct post, which appears publicly on your staffing agency’s page.
 Remember: people browsing social media want to know what’s happening as fast as possible.
-So, be sure captivate your audience with the first sentence.
+So, be sure to captivate your audience with the first sentence.
 Better yet, captivate them with the first few words.
-Be moderately straight forward with your content, while also providing any relevant information needed about the position.
+Be moderately straightforward with your content, while also providing any relevant information needed about the position.

 Check out this example from Orion Group, an international employment agency based in Scotland:

 Orion started by introducing the title of the position immediately.
 Welders who see the post automatically know this opportunity is geared toward them and can inquire further if they’re interested.
 Next, Orion listed any relevant information about the job and its requirements.
-Applicants know the location of the job, what kind of work needs accomplished, the length of the shifts, and the types of certification they need to apply.
+Applicants know the location of the job, what kind of work needs to be accomplished, the length of the shifts, and the types of certification they need to apply.

 Notice that in addition to the content of their post, Orion also included a photo of a welder to match the description.
-Posts that include pictures receive twice as much attention compared to those that do not include one.
+Posts that include pictures receive twice as much attention as compared to those that do not include one.
 Therefore, adding a picture is extremely effective in captivating your audience and increasing exposure.

 Remember to finish your post by including contact information.
 Doing so allows interested candidates to apply easily or ask any questions that were not addressed in the post.
 Not only did Orion provide a name and phone number, but they also provided an email address for applicants to inquire further.
 If your agency does not want to include personal contact information, you should still link potential employees somewhere else where they will be able to contact recruiters or your staffing agency through Facebook somehow.
 You can link to the “Jobs” tab of your company’s website, or even to a survey like in the case of WatchLAB’s post: